Incorporating Literals into Knowledge Graph Embeddings: Experiments

-Note, the above procedure of considering all triples $(e_i,e_j^{\prime},r_k), \forall e_j^{\prime} \in \mathcal{E}$ if there is any triple $(e_i,e_j,r_k)$ with head $e_i$ and relation $r_k$ in the training set is referred as 1-N scoring~\cite{dettmers2018conve} as for each triple, we compute scores of $N = \vert \mathcal{E} \vert$ triples.
-This is in contrast with 1-1 scoring, where one primarily considers the training example $(e_i,e_j,r_k)$ and applies some other strategy for negative sampling.
-We refer our reader to~\cite{dettmers2018conve} for further discussion regarding this.
+Note, the above procedure of considering all triples $(e_i,e_j^{\prime},r_k)$, $\forall e_j^{\prime} \in \mathcal{E}$ if there is any triple $(e_i,e_j,r_k)$ with head $e_i$ and relation $r_k$ in the training set is referred to as 1-N scoring~\cite{dettmers2018conve} as for each triple, we compute scores of $N := N_e = \vert \mathcal{E} \vert$ triples.
+This is in contrast with 1-1 scoring, where one primarily considers the training example $(e_i,e_j,r_k)$ and applies some other strategy for negative sampling (i.e.~for the generation of non-existing triples).
+We refer the reader to~\cite{dettmers2018conve} for a further discussion regarding this.